-Zoom integration is done through the Echo360 App now available on the Zoom Marketplace.
-The App simply works as an integration tool, connecting the Zoom account with the Echo360 institution.
+Zoom integration is done using the Echo360 App available on the Zoom Marketplace.
+The App simply works as an integration tool, connecting the main Zoom account with the Echo360 institution.
+As long as your Zoom users have the same email address as their Echo360 account, each recording can be properly associated, appearing in that user's library (or Echo360 course as appropriate).

 Requirements and Limitations